timothypratley/power-turtle/resources/public/conj2017-slides.md

 * My friend Nathan came up to me last year and said:
   - "I'm ready to give Clojure a try, I've even installed Emacs!"
-* I winced a little because learning a new editor and language at the same time means danger ahead
-* But I was eager to show him how great Clojure was

 ---